SiraYsia/QuizMe-App/ReadMe.md

 Alternatively, you can visit the currently deployed site at http://quizmeapp.pythonanywhere.com/.
 Please note that the site is still a work in progress, and many more existing features are yet to come.

+**Please Note:** The flashcard generation process may take a few moments to format the output correctly.
+If you encounter empty flashcards after clicking on "Create Flashcards" and specifying the number of flashcards, simply try the process again.
+Rest assured, this is a normal part of the system's operation, and your flashcards will be generated successfully with a slight delay.
+We are continuously working to improve the flashcard generation process to make it even more seamless and efficient for our users. !

 ## Dependencies

 - Flask